 To avoid a reimbursement delay, make sure your attendance records are always accurately completed and the invoiced amount matches your rate sheet on file with CDA.
 In addition, CDA is currently working on identifying new ways to speed up the reimbursement process.

 If a parent fails to pay their family fee the provider should notify CDA.
 When the provider notifies CDA that the parent is not making timely or correct payments on an existing repayment plan, a Notice of Action will be issued to terminate child care services.
-Please note: Providers can not waive payment of family fees at any time for any reason.
-If a family fee payment is waived, both the parent’s and provider’s participation on the Alternative Payment Program may be terminated.
+Please note: Providers cannot waive payment of family fees at any time for any reason.
+If a family fee payment is waived, both the parent’s and provider’s participation in the Alternative Payment Program may be terminated.

 Non-operational days are days you are closed but still request payment for (i.e. holidays).
 California regulations [Title 5, Section 18076.2(b)(2)] sets the limit Alternative Payment programs can reimburse child providers for days a provider is closed (non-operational days), to no more than 10 days a fiscal year.
 The provider is only eligible for reimbursement for non-operational days IF they require those days to be paid for by non-subsidized families and have supplied CDA with documentation of that requirement.
 Please note, if you have any changes in your non-operational days once you have submitted your contractual terms to CDA, you must update your information with us PRIOR to the date of the non-operational day you are requesting reimbursement for.
 CDA will not adjust reimbursement retroactively for non-operational days retroactively.